The Secret to Great Display Campaigns: Saxo Bank & Komponent

 Jing Pang: Whenever we start building a display campaign we start by creating a “safe version”.
 This is a standard static banner with easy transitions.
 We then create another version which is more advanced.
 By doing this we have two versions of what we want to achieve.
 We then use these versions to experiment and see how we make the most of the different features inside Bannerflow and Creative Studio.

-Next, the team at Komponent scale out the campaign into different formats using the selected master assets to the volumes of ad we need.
+Furthermore, the team at Komponent scale out the campaign into different formats using the selected master assets to the volumes of ad we need.
 For us at Saxo Bank, defining the master template is important because it means Komponent can take the master template and duplicate it perfectly across all the formats we need for a large campaign.
 If you mess up the master creative you run the risk of having not everything working as well as you hoped.

 How does Komponent work with Saxo bank differently since using Bannerflow?